abell95/Andrews-Browser-Games/readme.md

 3. Meteroids - Can you guess the inspiration?
 4. Hundenwald - A proud Wolfenstein 3D clone using WebGL
 5. Paint Canvas - A paint clone
+6. Scoundrel - A turn-based dungeon crawler

 ## To run:

-`go build -o app.exe && app.exe` to walk around annoying Windows firewall messages
+`go build -o app.exe && app.exe` to walk around annoying Windows firewall messages (have to do it in cmd, though- make pwsh script)

 ## TODO: